 Citizen Interaction Design

 New information tools have transformed many industries in the past several years, but have rarely been applied to interactions between local governments and their citizens.
-New information tools could change one of the critical issues facing local governments: how to better enable citizens to engage with their local officials in constructive, effective ways.
+Now, more than ever before, citizenship is dependent on both access to, and participation in creation of information.
+New information tools could help citizens to engage with their community in constructive, effective ways.
+And, in the process, those tools would help local government to better enable and support that citizen interaction.

-- Long-term partnership with a city to facilitate sustainable projects
+- Long-term, year-round partnership with a city to facilitate sustainable projects

 - Dedicated administrative staff who will manage projects